KhristianMCG/demo-calculator/README.md

 # Usage

 Is provided two ways to test the calculator, one with controller and user-interface in thymeleaf.
-The other way is pure RESTfull API.
+The other way is pure RESFull API.

 ## User Interface

-Accesing to http://localhost:8080/calculator will show user interface.
+Accessing to http://localhost:8080/calculator will show user interface.

 ## RESTfull API
 ````